With most of us spending more time indoors, mostly at home, it's important to make sure the air we are breathing is as healthy as possible.

 CO2 is heavier than oxygen, and can collect inside a space.
 We know plants can actually take in carbon dioxide through photosynthesis, which they use with sunlight to turn into food they need to grow.

-While these tips may help reduce levels picked up by a home air monitor, please remember that these are not intended to serve as medical or health advice.
+While these tips may help air quality in your home, please remember that these are not intended to serve as medical or health advice.
 Anyone experiencing medical and health problems should consult a medical and health professional.

 Kaiterra Laser Egg+ CO2: Indoor Air Quality Monitor (Tracks PM2.5, Fine Dust, CO2, Temperature, and Humidity)